JUI-F proposes Fazl as PDM head

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-According to sources, in the meeting of the Rehbar Committee, which was held on Wednesday at the residence of Akram Khan, Durrani came up with the name of Maulana Fazlur Rehman to lead the alliance but PPP Secretary General Syed Nayyer Hussain Bokhari did not agree to it and argued that the Rehbar committee did not have the authority to make such a recommendation and this matter should be left to the leadership of the opposition to make any decision.
+According to sources, in the meeting of the Rehbar Committee, which was held on Wednesday at the residence of Akram Khan Durrani, Akram Khan Durrani came up with the name of Maulana Fazlur Rehman to lead the alliance but PPP Secretary General Syed Nayyer Hussain Bokhari did not agree to it and argued that the Rehbar committee did not have the authority to make such recommendation and this matter should be left to the leadership of the opposition to make any decision.

-PPP Secretary General Syed Nayyer Bokhari proposed a PDA council similarto council of Movement of Restoration of Democracy (MRD) that comprised leadership of PDA and the head be elected to lead the alliance on rotation basis.
+PPP Secretary General Syed Nayyer Bokhari proposed PDA council similar to council of Movement of Restoration of Democracy (MRD) that comprised leadership of PDA and the head be elected to lead the alliance on rotation basis.

 Sources said it was proposed that the alliance structure should also be made at the provincial level and also district level for the better coordination among the opposition parties for launching anti-government movement that will start from October with holding the public rallies and long march towards Islamabad in January 2021.